ClickHouse/ClickHouse/docs/en/sql-reference/data-types/nested-data-structures/nested.md

 When [flatten_nested](../../../operations/settings/settings.md#flatten-nested) is set to `0` (which is not by default), arbitrary levels of nesting are supported.

-Columns of nested structures containing arrays are equivalent to multidimensional arrays, so they have limited support (there is no support for storing these columns in tables with the [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) engine).

 In most cases, when working with a nested data structure, its columns are specified with column names separated by a dot.
 These columns make up an array of matching types.
 All the column arrays of a single nested data structure have the same length.

 Example: